Generic Name: Cromolyn (Ophthalmic) (KROE moe lin)

 - It is used to ease allergy signs.

-- It is used to treat eye swelling.
+- It is used to treat eye irritation.

 What do I need to tell my doctor BEFORE I take Cromolyn?